only-cliches/NoProto/README.md

 # NoProto
 High Performance Zero-Copy Serialization Library

-NoProto allows you to store and mutate structured data with very little overhead.
+NoProto allows you to store and mutate structured data with near zero overhead.
 It's like JSON but faster, type safe and more space efficient.

-NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.
+NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object.
+This makes it a perfect use case for things like database storage or file storage of structured data.

 #### Compared to FlatBuffers & Cap'n Proto:
 - Types are dynamic at run time, no compilation step.